Last verified: today

 Chromium Polynicotinate

-Also known as: niacin-bound chromium, chromium nicotinate, ChromeMate, Cr-polynicotinate
+Also known as: niacin-bound chromium, chromium nicotinate, ChromeMate, chromium (III) polynicotinate

 What the Science Says

 Chromium polynicotinate is a form of the essential trace mineral chromium bound to niacin (vitamin B3), marketed to support blood sugar regulation and cholesterol levels.
-The available clinical evidence suggests it may help lower total cholesterol and LDL cholesterol, but primarily when combined with other ingredients like glucomannan fiber or grape seed extract — not when taken alone.
-Studies are small, short-term, and mostly conducted in children or as pilot trials, so the evidence base is limited.
+Small clinical trials suggest it may modestly lower total cholesterol and LDL when combined with other ingredients like grape seed extract or glucomannan fiber.
+However, most positive results come from combination products, making it hard to isolate chromium's specific contribution.

 What It Doesn't Do